kbutz/itty-bitty-blog/posts/2026-01-15-building-claude-conductor.md

 We extended the system to support **multi-repo tasks**:
 - Submit a task with multiple target repositories
-- Spawn **one agent per repository** (running concurrently in the same workspace)
+- Spawn **one agent per repository** (running concurrently in the same workspace directory)
 - Track per-repo status in `TaskRepository` table
-- Create separate MRs for each repository
+- Create separate PRs for each repository
 - Handle partial success (some repos pass, others fail)

 This was architecturally challenging.
 We introduced:
-- **Repo-level locking** instead of workspace-level (workspace can have multiple agents)
+- **Repo-level locking** within a shared workspace (allowing distinct agents to work on distinct repositories simultaneously)
 - **Tuple-based agent keys**: `(task_id, repo_name)` instead of just `task_id`
 - **Repository routing** for review comments and feedback
 - **Multi-line UI display** in the terminal monitor